Invasion of Iceland: Aftermath

-On the evening of 10 May, the government of Iceland issued a protest, charging that its neutrality had been "flagrantly violated" and "its independence infringed", noting that compensation would be expected for all damage done.
+At six o’clock on the evening of 10 May, Chamberlain offered his resignation to George VI, who summoned Churchill and asked him to form a government.
+At about that time, the government of Iceland issued a protest, charging that its neutrality had been "flagrantly violated" and "its independence infringed", noting that compensation would be expected for all damage done.
 The British promised compensation, favourable business agreements, non-interference in Icelandic affairs, and the withdrawal of all forces at the end of the war.
 In the following days, air defence equipment was deployed in Reykjavík and a detachment of troops sent to Akureyri.
 The initial invasion force was ill-equipped, only partially trained and insufficient for the task of occupation and defence of the island.
 Over the next two weeks, Force Sturges noted a cooling of relations with the local population as concerns grew that the British presence would attract German naval shelling or aerial bombing.
 However, no incidents were recorded.
 There was also apprehension over the potential for relationships between the marines and local women.

-On 17 May, troops of the 147th Infantry Brigade of the 49th (West Riding) Infantry Division began arriving on the troop ships Franconia and Lancastria, to relieve the marines and by 21 May all but the coastal artillery elements of Force Sturges had been withdrawn.
-On 26 May the 147th Infantry Brigade was reinforced by the 146th Infantry Brigade, accompanied by HQ of the 49th Division.
-On 16 June 1940, the 4th Infantry Brigade of the 2nd Canadian Infantry Division brought the occupying force up to the strength of a full division.
+On 17 May, troops of the 147th Infantry Brigade, part of the 49th (West Riding) Infantry Division, began arriving on the troop ships Franconia and Lancastria, to relieve the marines and by 21 May all but the coastal artillery elements of Force Sturges had been withdrawn.
+On 26 May the 147th Infantry Brigade was reinforced by the 146th Infantry Brigade, accompanied by the HQ of the 49th Division.
+On 16 June 1940, the 4th Infantry Brigade from the 2nd Canadian Infantry Division brought the occupying force up to the strength of a full division.
 Commonwealth occupation forces eventually totalled 25,000 infantry with elements from the Royal Air Force, Royal Navy and Royal Canadian Navy.
 One year after the invasion, forces from the still officially neutral United States were stationed on the island without the agreement of the Icelandic government, relieving the bulk of British ground forces.
-US forces grew considerably after the US joined the war on 7 December 1941, reaching as many as 30,000 army, navy and air force personnel at any one time.
+US forces grew considerably after the US entered the war on 7 December 1941, reaching as many as 30,000 army, naval and air force personnel at any one time.
 The RAF and RCAF continued to operate from two Royal Air Force stations through to the end of the war.